zagortenay333/conky_themes/README.md

 * Install curl & conky.

-* Make sure you have the Droid Sans font installed.
+* Make sure you have the **Droid Sans** font installed.

 * Move the `.harmattan-assets` folder into your `~` dir.

-* Each theme is made of a single `.conkyrc` file which sits at the end of a file path.
+* Each theme is made of a single `.conkyrc` file which sits at the end of a file path inside the `.harmattan-themes` folder.
 To activate a certain theme, move it's `.conkyrc` file into your `~` dir.

 * In order to display the weather of your city, replace the number `44418` inside your `.conkyrc` file with the **WOEID** of your city.